Wednesday, 28 December 2016

 These pictures were taken in July 2014 using a Polaroid iS2132 digital camera.
 The pictures shown are of the town of Portinatx; the pictures I took of the pirate tower and lighthouse will feature in separate posts.

-Thanks for looking; please take a moment to share and follow me on social media and check out my portfolio on Photo4Me via the links below.
+Please take a moment to share this post, follow me on social media, and explore my work on Clickasnap and Photo4Me using the links below.
+Your support means a lot!

 Saturday, 8 October 2016